-Building content that keeps working — even as the rules change.
+Building organic growth systems that keep working — even as search changes.

 Who I am.

-I’m a content marketing manager who’s spent the last several years helping SaaS teams make content more durable — not just more visible.
+I’m a content strategist who’s spent the last several years helping SaaS teams make content more durable — not just more visible.

 Search has always changed, but the pace today can feel disorienting.
-I’ve learned to treat that uncertainty as part of the job — adapting what needs to change, letting go of what no longer works, and staying grounded in fundamentals like real questions, clear intent, and usefulness over time.
+I’ve learned to treat that uncertainty as part of the job — adapting what needs to change, letting go of what no longer works, and staying grounded in fundamentals like real user needs, clear intent, and usefulness over time.

 I like working with teams who care about building things thoughtfully, even when the path isn’t fully defined yet.